albertpatterson/AI-Web-App/README.md

 1. Visit the app running on the hosted url
    - ![Running example](./doc/app_example.png 'Running example')
 1. Share the app you built, and have some fun!

+## Extra Credit

+1. Make the app run continuously to identify objects whenever they are in view of the camera
+1. Make the app your own, with custom style, layout, and information
+1. Make the app responsive (so that it works well on a phone)
+1. Show an alert whenever an interesting object is detected.